avaragado/riw/doc/tutorial.md

 ### ➎ Update your app to load strings from the output files

-... and plug those strings and the current locale into the `react-intl` `IntlProvider` component.
+... and to plug those strings and the current locale into the `react-intl` `IntlProvider` component.

 How you do this depends on your app.